jotpowers/Hobbies/jiu-jitsu/bjj.md

 After two years I felt like I could start to recognize the importance of understanding details.
 Could I execute on them?
 Heck no.  Could I recognize them in the moment?
 Of course not.
 But I could recognize them as being important.

-After three years I felt like "insert something here when I get to three years"
+After three years I felt like "insert something here when I get to three years".

 # How to Speed Up Your Progress

 ## If the "Room" Gets Better, You'll Get Better

 So you need to be a great training partner.
 This is really difficult to do when you're starting out because you feel like the only way you ever "win" is if you go really hard.
 If that is all you do though, you have an increased likelyhood to get injured, injure your training partners, and fail to understand why techniques work.
 Every injury results in a loss of ability to train.
 If you're not training, you're not going to get better.

-So, prioritize avoiding injuries for everyone.
+Prioritize avoiding injuries for everyone.
 Are they going to happen?
 Yes.
-But I will tell you that almost without exception, my injuries have all been caused by me.
+But I will tell you, that almost without exception, my injuries have all been caused by me.

 This directly leads me to...